snlab/flash/SIGCOMM22.md

 ![](figures/batchSize.png)

-Some settings in Table 3 and Figure 6 are not solved within 1-hour and are not executed by the commands above.
+Some settings in Table 3 and Figure 6 are not solved within 1-hour and are included in the commands above.
 For people who have interest, we suggest modifying the code to try different settings (see evaluation.Overall.dead()).
 Here is a starting point.
 ```bash